cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 #### Coding

-This is the how the code looks, after we implemented the functions:
+This is the how the code looks after we implemented the functions:

 ```c++
 void setup_variables() {